11 Essentials for Excellent Digital Portfolios

-If done well, portfolios can aid students in metacognition (PDF), reflection, and ownership of learning (PDF).
-If done poorly, students and teachers may feel like portfolios are a waste of time.
-While some see portfolios as excellent qualitative measures instead of standardized tests, we know that the subjective nature of portfolio assessment can make it an unreliable comparison between schools.
+Portfolios have many benefits: They can aid students in metacognition, reflection, and ownership of learning.
+But if they’re handled poorly, students and teachers may feel that portfolios are a waste of time.
+And while some see portfolios as excellent qualitative measures instead of standardized tests, we know that the subjective nature of portfolio assessment can make it an unreliable comparison between schools.

 You’ll face 11 essential decisions in your pursuit of portfolio excellence.